 Take the Seoul hop on & hop off bus and enjoy all the city has to offer.
 You can hop on & off as many times as you want to visit all the tourist attractions in Seoul.

 The advantage of a sightseeing bus is that it is comfortable, convenient and it combines more tourist attractions.

 Seoul Sightseeing Bus price: around 18,000 won

 4) Walk to N Seoul Tower

-  Right near this library you will see the path that will take you to the tower.
+Right near this library, you will see the path that will take you to the tower.
 The walk is no longer than 20 minutes and it’s quite enjoyable.
-There are many trees and from time to time you will see glimpses over the city.
+There are many trees and from time to time you will see glimpses of the city.

 You can also get to the tower by climbing the Sam-soon steps.
 First, you’ll have to get to the Namsan Baekbeom Square.
 From there, make your way up to the stairs and finally to the tower.
 On the way up you will pass by the amazing viewing platform called “Jamdubong Photo Island” (that’s how you can find it on Google Maps).

 My recommendation: Walk to the N Seoul Tower using the road starting from the Namsan Public Library and take the Sam-soon steps down.

 Taking a taxi to the N Seoul Tower is probably not the best idea since cars are not allowed to the top.
 The taxi can take you to the Namsan Public Library but you will still have to walk to get to the top or it can take you to the Namsan Cable Car directly.